Getting Better Cellular Data Speeds

 Booster & Antenna Considerations

-This section continues the theme but goes deeper into ways that cellular boosters and antennas can help or hurt cellular data performance.
-For example, the costs and benefits of using 2x2 MIMO in a 4x4 MIMO world, tips for utilizing directional antennas and finding cell towers.
+This section continues the theme, delving deeper into how cellular boosters and antennas can either enhance or compromise cellular data performance.
+For example, the costs and benefits of using 2x2 MIMO in a 4x4 MIMO world, tips for utilizing directional antennas, and finding cell towers.

 Dealing With Network Congestion